COSD-PANDA/datasd_council_report_2017/main/data_science.md

 Some examples of the work we’ve done:

-* Used OpenDSD data to evaluate historical changes in permit issue time
+* Used OpenDSD data to evaluate historical changes in permit issue time.
-* Analyzed Risk Management data to understand patterns in city litigation cases
+* Analyzed Risk Management data to understand patterns in city litigation cases.
 * Displayed open and closed parking meters in the city on a map.
 This project is still under development and relies on data from a vendor that provides the City’s smart parking meters.
 * Automated reporting and data delivery for Transportation & Storm Water Department’s Streets Division.
 City staff used to spend a large amount of time manually creating reports every month to load into IMCAT.
 Report creation is now automated, and staff get an email with updated files every day.